 A number of teams have focused on community gardens creating green spaces where there might not have been any.
 In Auckland, New Zealand wooden planters have been installed to a tarmacked area where fruit and vegetable seedlings will be planted.
 Permobil Japan have added a garden to the top balcony of their office building.
 The harvest of coriander, bitter gourd and tomatoes was lower than hoped for, however the boost in teamwork and well-being was significant.
 Plans are already in place for improving 2023's yield.
 The team in Australia have had success with a composter and worm farm.
 They produced 10kg of compost from organic waste collected in the Permobil office, which was then used for the garden and office plants.
 The local projects have direct, tangible outcomes that inspire and influence colleagues to take sustainable actions that can have a greater impact further on.

-Audit

-Our owners, Investor, conducted an audit of the 2022 sustainability metrics they require Permobil to report.
-The audit included Permobil's performance in relation to CO2 emissions, responsible sourcing, health and safety, gender balance and Code of Conduct trainings.
-All portfolio companies within Patricia Industries were similarly audited.
-Investor continues to work collaboratively with its companies to improve reporting processes.

-In 2022, we participated in Investor-led training sessions on reporting, data quality and internal processes.
-A deeper review of reporting and data quality will be made in 2023 in preparation for the coming requirements of the EU CSR Directive as well as to ensure a high standard in our sustainability work.

-tor

-As part of the business planning cycle, we carry out annual risk assessments using the Enterprise Risk Management (ERM) process.
-The overall objective is to understand our current risk exposure and to develop strategies for managing each risk.

-The risk assessment includes areas such as environmental risks, climate change, bribery & corruption, and data privacy.
-The major risks are consolidated into a global Enterprise Risk Map to assess the impact and likelihood, with mitigating actions set against each.
-The risks are managed and monitored

-Hirokazu Nagaya

-36 Sustainability Report 2022

-Risk management

-throughout the year, and the risk assessment is reviewed by the Board prior to the end of the year.

-Climate related financial risks

-In 2021, we began to identify climate-related financial risks, according to the Task Force on Climate Related Financial Disclosures (TCFD) guidelines.
-Many related to our production and supply chain.
-In 2022, the assessment of climate-related financial risks was integrated into our ERM process.
-Work to mitigate these risks and identify other possibilities will be further developed in the coming years.

-9 CT VE

-Te

-EU Taxonomy Regulation

-This is the first year for Permobil to report on Taxonomy eligibility and alignment, under a new EU regulation.
+EU Taxonomy Regulation This is the first year for Permobil to report on Taxonomy eligibility and alignment, under a new EU regulation.
 Most of Permobil's activities are included in one of the Taxonomy's sectors.

-Judgement on the Taxonomy-eligibility of our activities

-Permobil's activities are included in "7 Construction and Real Estate" in the Taxonomy.
+Judgement on the Taxonomy-eligibility of our activities Permobil's activities are included in "7 Construction and Real Estate" in the Taxonomy.
 The activities consist of "3.3 Manufacture of low carbon technologies for transport" with NACE code "C.30.92 manufacture of bicycles and invalid carriage".
 Since Permobil is manufacturing the wheelchairs and not just rent or sell the products, 6.4 Operation of personal mobility devices" is not relevant.
 We do not disclose activities within the value chain that are not external revenue-generating.
 For example, processes that are essential for our revenue-generating activities, such as electricity generation for own consumption.
 They are not reported as Taxonomy-eligible activities and are not included in our turnover KPI as they do not generate external turnover on a standalone basis.
-Proportion of Taxonomy-eligible economic activities (in %)

-Turnover 78

-CapEx 56

-OpEx 93

-Permobil's activities are carried out in compliance with the minimum safeguards.
+Proportion of Taxonomy-eligible economic activities (in %) 7 5 9 Permobil's activities are carried out in compliance with the minimum safeguards.
 Permobil addresses human rights, labor rights and anti-corruption through our policies, see the chapter on Permobil policies.
 Permobil reports public on progresses every year in our Sustainability Report and the report to the UN Global Compact.
 Permobil's activities contributes to the environmental objective 'Climate change mitigation', according to the technical screening criteria '3.3.e Personal mobility devices with a propulsion that comes from the physical activity of the user, from a zero-emissions motor, or a mix of zero-emissions motor and physical activity'.
 Permobil's activities do not fully meet the technical screening criteria for 'Do no significant harm (DNSH)', and as a result none of our activities are Taxonomy aligned.

 The Taxonomy Regulation sets out a classification system for environmentally sustainable economic activities.
 It is a key component of the European Commission's action plan to redirect ainvestment towards a more sustainable economy.
 It represents an important step towards achieving carbon neutrality by 2050 in line with EU climate goals as the Taxonomy is a classification system for environmentally sustainable economic activities.
+Sustainability Report 2022 Sustainability Report 2022